openSUSE/mentoring/_includes/mentor-guidelines.md

 ### 1. Mentees First

   We believe in putting the mentees needs first.
-You need to emphasize with the mentee, understand his personality, requirements and circumstances.
+You need to emphasize with the mentee, understand their personality, requirements and circumstances.
 Make an effort to understand where the mentee comes from and what you need to do, to get them to contribute to free software.
   Mentoring is about them, not about your or openSUSEs needs.